capi-workgroup/problems/capi_problems.rst

 There are functions that take a ``PyObject*`` argument, with special meaning when it is ``NULL``.
-For example, if ``PyObject_SetAttr`` receives ``NULL`` as the value to set, this mean that the attribute should be cleared.
+For example, if ``PyObject_SetAttr`` receives ``NULL`` as the value to set, this means that the attribute should be cleared.
 This is error prone because it could be that ``NULL`` indicates an error in the construction of the value, and the program failed to check for this error.
 The program will misinterpret the ``NULL`` to mean something different than error